This post includes affiliate links.

 Be sure to check out the Lattice Hat also!

-Now you can wear the Lattice scarf how every you like.
+Now you can wear the crochet Lattice stitch scarf how every you like.
 Here are some of my examples on how to wear it:

 Why not share this cute crochet lattice stitch scarf pattern with your crafty friends?
 You can use the social media share buttons below.